Stellarend/Tower-of-Fantasy-Guide/README.md

 ## Overview

-The optimal way to progress in this game is to choose the 3 SSR characters you want to play, research the best SSR matricies for those characters (4 each), hoard all your resources for leveling up your 3 characters and 12 matrices, gacha pull untill you have your ideal setup.
-This guide will help you choose your characters + matricies and provide time-optimal methods to get pulls and resources for making them more powerful.
+The optimal way to progress in this game is to choose the 3 SSR weaponss you want to use, research the best SSR matricies for those weapons (4 each), hoard all your resources for leveling up your 3 weapons and 12 matrices, gacha pull untill you have your ideal setup.
+This guide will help you choose your weapons + matricies and provide time-optimal methods to get pulls and resources for making them more powerful.

 ## Getting Started

 ### Choosing a Simulacrum/Character/Weapon

-Simulacrums, characters, and weapons are the same thing, so for the purpose of this guide, I will refer to them as characters.
+Simulacrums, characters, and weapons are the same thing, so for the purpose of this guide, I will refer to them as weapons.

 | Simulacrum | Weapon | Class | Element | Type |
 |:---:|:---:|:---:|:---:|:---:|